japotrad/bilingual-ebooks/3. Generate PDF/README.md

     - File > Generate Font

   Note: By producing a subset font file that can then be included in full into the PDF file, this step is indeed a trick enabling to generate in the next step a file compliant with PDF/A-1b format, while embedding a font that contains more than 8191 glyphs.
 Besides, it reduces the size of the final PDF file by a couple of megabytes per font file.
-- Using Apache FOP 2.8, transform the XSL-FO bilingual.fo into the PDF bilingual.pdf (embedding all fonts in full)
+- Using [Apache FOP](https://xmlgraphics.apache.org/fop/) 2.8, transform the XSL-FO bilingual.fo into the PDF bilingual.pdf (embedding all fonts in full)
 - Using [veraPDF](https://verapdf.org/), check conformance to PDF/A-1b format

 ## Limitations
-- The stylesheet sbk2fo.xsl covers only a small subset of the DocBook 5.0 specification.
+- The stylesheet dbk2fo.xsl covers only a small subset of the DocBook 5.0 specification.
 For details about the supported scope, refer to the sample dataset.
 - Only jpeg images are supported.